rmosolgo/graphql-ruby/guides/relay/mutations.md

   - `return_field`s, which will be applied to the derived `ObjectType`
   - `resolve(->(object, inputs, ctx) { ... })`, the mutation which will actually happen

+Whereas you can have whatever combination and number of `input_field`s you wish, Relay expects different return fields when using certain mutator configuration you use on the client-side:

+- `FIELDS_CHANGE` — expects a field for the mutated object.
+- `NODE_DELETE` — expects fields for the destroyed object and the destroyed object’s parent
+- `RANGE_ADD` — expects fields for the newly created edge (see below) and its parent
+- `RANGE_DELETE` - expects fields for the ID(s) of the deleted children and their parent

 For example:

 ```ruby